Changing Server Response Headers¶

 Servercan be changed starting with Wallarm node 2.16.

-The rule Add or replace server response header can also be used to address any of your business and technical issues.
+The rule Change server response headers can also be used to address any of your business and technical issues.

 Creating and applying the rule¶

-You can create and apply the rule both in the Events and Rules section of Wallarm Console.
+You can create and apply the rule both in the Attacks and Rules section of Wallarm Console.

-In the Events section, rules are created with a pre-filled description of endpoints to apply the rule to.
+In the Attacks section, rules are created with a pre-filled description of endpoints to apply the rule to.
 The endpoint description corresponds to the request you clicked the Rule button for.

 To complete the rule setup, just select the rule action type and make sure all rule components are configured correctly.